 Through our degrees offered, our research conducted, and our buildings constructed, a respect for our impacts to environment, economy and equality is part of decision-making at all levels.
 Our Sustainability and Climate Plan provides an overview of the goals and tracking that we consider essential to advancing sustainability at Loyola.

-Thank you for visiting us and please let us know if there is something we can do to make your experience with Loyola more sustainable.
+Thank you for visiting us and please let us know if there is something we can do to make your experience with Loyola more sustainable. firstname.lastname@example.org

-Loyola is THE sustainable Jesuit University
+Loyola is a sustainable Jesuit University

 - The Institute of Environmental Sustainability has led such innovative initiatives as the Biodiesel program, Clean Air/ Clean Water monitoring, and the Healthy Homes Initiative